nanochess/Toledo-Atomchess/readme.txt

   qemu-system-x86_64 -fda toledo_atomchess_disk.bin
   qemu-system-x86_64 -fda atomr.bin

+Thanks to following people:

-Thanks to HellMood for suggesting the translation of Toledo Atomchess to nasm syntax and some optimization suggestions.
+  * HellMood for suggesting the translation of Toledo Atomchess to nasm syntax and some optimization suggestions.

-Also thanks to Peter Ferrie (qkumba) for suggestions.
+  * Peter Ferrie (qkumba) for suggestions.
+  * qu1j0t3 for providing a makefile.

 Enjoy it!